-After acceptance of the paper for publication, authors may send figures direct to the Editorial Office by e-mail or ftp (see §11).
+After acceptance of the paper for publication, authors may send figures direct to the editorial office by e-mail or ftp (see §11).

-Figures may be sent in HPGL, PostScript, encapsulated Post-Script or TIFF formats.
+Figures may be sent as HPGL, PostScript, encapsulated Post-Script or TIFF formats.
 The resolution of bitmap graphics should be 1200 d.p.i.
 Hard-copy figures must be provided in all cases.